Frequently Asked Questions about Marine Surveys

 How long does a survey take to perform?

 Boats come in all sizes, types and conditions.
 Depending on the size and condition of a vessel, a survey can take just a few hours or several days to survey.
-A typical mid-size vessel, approximately 30 to 50 feet will usually fill an 8 hour day.
-We do not consider the survey complete until a written report has been finalized and e-mailed to our client.
-Although we will have a pretty good idea of the condition of the vessel upon completion of the examination, sufficient time is required to review information and research certain conditions or items that may be encountered during the examination.
-Thus, we do not consider a survey completed until the written report has been delivered to our client.
+A typical midsize vessel, approximately 40 to 50 feet will usually fill an 8 hour day.
+I do not consider the survey complete until a written report has been finalized and e-mailed to my client.
+Although I will have a good idea of the condition of the vessel upon completion of the examination, sufficient time is required to review information and research certain conditions or items that may be encountered during the examination.
+Thus, I do not consider a survey completed until the written report has been delivered to our client.

 Should I have the boat hauled out at a shipyard?

-We strongly recommend a haul out at every survey.
+Yes!
+I strongly recommend a haul out at every survey.
 If a broker or sales person is involved they will usually make arrangements at a local shipyard but if there is no broker or salesman involved, the seller usually makes haul out arrangements.
 Keep in mind the buyer of the vessel usually pays for the cost of the haul out.
-Even if the vessel has recently been hauled and serviced it takes only one incident to inflict severe damage to the underwater portion of the hull.
+Even if the vessel has recently been hauled and serviced it takes only one incident to inflict severe damage to the underwater portion of the hull and running gear.
 At haul out all running gear such as propellers, propeller shafts, rudders and bearings along with through hull fittings and sea strainers will be examined.
 The hull will be visually examined as well as examined by percussion sounding and moisture content measurements where possible.

 Do you perform engine diagnostics with a computer program?

-No, we do not.
-We feel the diagnostics programs used by professional engine surveyors are true versions provided by engine manufacturers to their certified or designated representatives.
+No, I do not.
+I feel the diagnostics programs used by professional engine surveyors are true versions provided by engine manufacturers to their certified or designated representatives.
 Internet purchased and downloaded after market diagnostics programs are usually not engine manufacturer approved and, unless the user has been factory trained, can easily be misinterpreted.